winglang/wing/docs/contributing/999-rfcs/1333-cloud-stream-spec.md

 ## Design

 Traditionally, a device/user writing to a real-time streaming system would simply write to the REST API endpoint exposed by the service.
-While consumers of the service have to
+While consumers of the service would consume through polling or fan-out systems from those REST endpoints.

 Within wing, these endpoints and their nuance should be abstracted, so writing to or reading from a streaming system is just like writing to or reading from any persistent storage.